Mamouna

-Mamouna is the ninth solo album by Bryan Ferry, released on Virgin Records first on 31 August 1994 in Japan and then on 5 September in the UK.
+Mamouna is the ninth solo studio album by the English singer Bryan Ferry, released on Virgin Records first on 31 August 1994 in Japan and then on 5 September in the UK.
 It was Ferry's first album of original material in seven years and he spent six years writing and recording it, under the working title Horoscope.
 The album peaked at number 11 on the UK Albums Chart.

 The album features contributions from former members of Ferry's band Roxy Music, including Brian Eno who left the band in 1973.

 Critical reception

 Reviewing for AllMusic, critic Ned Raggett wrote of the album: “There are some songs of note — ‘The 39 Steps’ has a slightly menacing vibe to it, appropriate given the cinematic reference of the title, while the Ferry/Eno collaboration ‘Wildcat Days’ displays some of Eno’s old synth-melting flash.
 Overall, though, Mamouna is pleasant without being involving.”

 Track listing

 All tracks composed by Bryan Ferry, except where noted.